 Two fully independent protections, connected to operate in a "one out of two" arrangement, will comprise a complete scheme.
-To maintain the integrity of the two protections, no cross connections are to be made between them.
+To maintain the integrity of the two protections, cross connections between protections are to be avoided.
+If cross connections are made between protections, sub-fused wiring is to be employed to segregate this wiring from the tripping circuits.
+Cross connections are not acceptable on trip circuits.
 Also it must be possible to test and maintain either protection without interfering with the other.